EricB2A/RES_LABO5/README.md

 2: didgeridoo
 ```

-## Tâche 3: package the "musician" app in a Docker image.
+## Task 3: package the "musician" app in a Docker image.
 ### How do we define and build our own Docker image?
 We use [Dockerfiles](https://docs.docker.com/engine/reference/builder/) to build images and run them as container.
 ### How can we use the ENTRYPOINT statement in our Dockerfile?